alexander-vi/twitch-streamer-demo/README.md

 # Description
-This is pure C GStreamer-based demo application showing how to use videomixer and optionally stream output to Twitch.
+This is pure C GStreamer-based demo application showing how to use videomixer element and optionally stream the output to Twitch.
-(c) Alexander Voitenko

 # Build requirements
 - Any recent C compiler